User Community Service Desk Downloads

 false

-If true, rematchIfColumnsChanged is stronger than manual match overrides.
-If false, manual match overrides are stronger than rematchIfColumnsChanged.
+If true, rematchIfColumnsChanged is prioritized over manual match overrides.
+If false, manual match overrides are prioritized over rematchIfColumnsChanged.

 Performance